Adelaide Fire: Uniform

 The club colours are a modern take on traditional SA colours, the yellow, now replaced with white provides a cleaner, modern feel to the uniforms.

 Home Stadium

-Adelaide Fire are based out of the State Hockey Centre in South Australia's capital city, Adelaide.
+Adelaide Fire are based out of MATE Stadium in South Australia's capital city, Adelaide.
 The stadium has a capacity of 4,000 spectators, with 330 fixed seats.

 Throughout the Hockey One league, Adelaide Fire will play a number of home games at the stadium.

 Teams

 Men's team

-The following players represented the men's team during the 2019 edition of the Sultana Bran Hockey One League.
+The following players were named in the men's squad for the 2023 season.

 Women's team

-The following players represented the women's team during the 2019 edition of the Sultana Bran Hockey One League.